alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/virtual-boards/qemux86.rst

 1. Source the environment with proper template settings, flavour being *linux* and target machine being *qemux86*.
 Pay attention to how relative paths are constructed.
-The value of *TEMPLATECONF* is relative to the location of the build directory *./build-ohos-linux*, that is going to be created after this step:
+The value of *TEMPLATECONF* is relative to the location of the build directory *./build-oniro-linux*, that is going to be created after this step:

 .. code-block:: console

-   $ TEMPLATECONF=../oniro/flavours/linux . ./oe-core/oe-init-build-env build-ohos-linux
+   $ TEMPLATECONF=../oniro/flavours/linux . ./oe-core/oe-init-build-env build-oniro-linux

 2. You will find yourself in the newly created build directory.
 Call *bitbake* to build the image.
-For example, if you are using *allscenarios-image-base* run the following command:
+For example, if you are using *oniro-image-base* run the following command:

 .. code-block:: console

-   $ MACHINE=qemux86 bitbake allscenarios-image-base
+   $ MACHINE=qemux86 bitbake oniro-image-base

 Once the image is done, you can run the Qemu using the provided script wrapper:

 .. code-block:: console

-   $ MACHINE=qemux86 runqemu allscenarios-image-base wic
+   $ MACHINE=qemux86 runqemu oniro-image-base wic